Modeling subscription apps

 |Set up app extensions

-Your app should provide the user experience for merchants to manage their purchase options.
-The app should implement an embedded UX that enables the merchant to set up purchase options directly from the product page, using an app extension.
+Your app should provide the experience for users to manage their purchase options.
+The app should implement an embedded UX that enables the user to set up purchase options directly from the product page, using an app extension.

 If there aren't any app extensions to modify purchase options that are associated with a given product or variant, then the purchase options are listed in a read-only state on the product page in the Shopify admin.